borispoehland/next-navigation-boilerplate/README.md

 - Clone the project, enter the root directory and run <code>npm install</code>
 - For development mode, run <code>npm run dev</code>
 - For production mode, run <code>npm run build</code> and then <code>npm run start</code>

-## Troubleshooting
-- next-i18next does [not yet support the serverless mode](https://github.com/isaachinman/next-i18next/issues/274).
-Deploying the project to Zeit NOW is thus not possible.
-You can deploy on heroku as an alternative, or wait for serverless support.
-- Changing the language while being on the [_error.js page](https://github.com/borispoehland/next-navigation-boilerplate/blob/master/pages/_error.js) caused errors (the statusCode was overwritten with null, because getInitialProps was called twice).
-To fix, I only save the statusCode when it is not null.
-This works, but is no optimal solution.
-If you have any idea on how to make this better, please contact me!